-What was announced in Autumn Statement 2016
+What was announced in Budget 2017

 - A new Savings Bond will be available through National Savings & Investment (NS&I) attracting an interest of 2.2% will be available to savers aged 16 and over from April 2017.
 Information is limited at the moment but savers will be expected to invest for three years with a maximum limit of £3,000.